Skip to main content

 Frequently Asked Questions

-FEDERAL SAVINGS BANK has a Bank Health Score of C (58/100).
+Federal Savings Bank has a Bank Health Score of C (58/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 16.82%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FEDERAL SAVINGS BANK holds $1.2B in total assets and $714M in total deposits.
-It is located in CHICAGO, ILLINOIS (FDIC Certificate #35518).
+Federal Savings Bank holds $1.2B in total assets and $714M in total deposits.
+It is headquartered in Chicago, Illinois (FDIC Certificate #35518).

-FEDERAL SAVINGS BANK has a Tier 1 capital ratio of 16.82%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 1.11%, and the return on assets is -0.64%.
+Federal Savings Bank has a Tier 1 capital ratio of 16.82%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 1.11%, and the return on assets is -0.64%.

 Yes.
-FEDERAL SAVINGS BANK is FDIC-insured (Certificate #35518).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Federal Savings Bank is FDIC-insured (Certificate #35518).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: